 The only thing I don’t like about making a fancy cake is ALL the time it takes.

-I always do a few things in advance and sometimes, I even use store- bought stuff to make my life easier.
+I always do a few things in advance and sometimes, I even use store- bought items to make my life easier.

-BTW, Before you start making this cake, please read my instructions thoroughly!
+By the way, before you start making this turkey cake, please read my instructions thoroughly!